 In this third installment of the How to Implement an LMS, I’m still lingering on the analysis phase that I introduced in the second article of the series.
-You may be chomping at the bit to get to vendor selection and the practical steps it takes to get an LMS up and running, but those efforts are all in vain if you make a poor choice at the start of the process by shortchanging this analysis phase.
-Contact eLeaP for a free LMS consult.
+You may be chomping at the bit to get to vendor selection and the practical steps it takes to get an LMS up and running, but those efforts are all in vain if you make a poor choice at the start of the process by short-changing this analysis phase.
+Get your free eLeaP sandbox account.

 Your Interdisciplinary Analysis Team